isolver/ioHub/docs/iohub/quickstart.rst

 	# Create some psychopy visual stim.
 This is identical to how you would do so normally.
 	# The only consideration is that you currently need to pass the unit type used by the Display
-	# device to each stim reasource created, as is done here.
+	# device to each stim resource created, as is done here.
 	#
 	fixSpot = visual.PatchStim(myWin,tex="none", mask="gauss",
 			pos=(0,0), size=(30,30),color='black', autoLog=False, units=coord_type)